texaschikkita/credit-risk-classification/Credit-Risk-Analysis-Report.md

 * Machine Learning Model 2: Logistic Regression on Resampled data
 *
-The accuracy score remained unchanged at 99%.
+The accuracy score improved by 5% to garnering a balanced accuracy score of 99%, which is fantastic. .
 The scores for the healthy loans (group 0) remained quite good, each (precision, recall and F1) coming in at 99% - though, these scores did each drop from 100% from the scores of the original data.
 The scores for the high-risk (group 1) loans were much better with the resampled data in this model.
 The precision, recall and F1 scores all jumped to 99%, which is:
   12% better than the results for the original data in precision,